 (b) Each participant can only take part in the experiment once.

-(c) Image pairs used in the entire experiment are drawn from the 2,016 result pairs generated by our model and five other SOTA methods.
+(c) Image pairs used in the entire experiment are drawn from the 2,016 result pairs generated by our model and other SOTA methods.

 Participants view randomly sampled pairs from these 2,016 pairs, and all trials are presented in a random order.
 The order of the two images for selection is also randomized.
 An example trial in the real experiment is illustrated in Figure \ref{fig:SP_MTurk}(d).